carla-simulator/carla/Docs/adv_synchrony_timestep.md

 	* If the __server is forced to reproduce the exact same time-steps__, the steps simulated will be the same, but the real time between them changes.
 Time-steps should be passed one by one.
 Those original time-steps were the result of the original simulation running as fast as possible.
 As the time taken to represent these will mostly be different, the simulation is bound to be reproduced with weird time fluctuations.

 	* There is also a __float-point arithmetic error__ that variable time-step introduces.
 The simulation is running with a time-step equal to the real one.
-Being real time a continuous, and simulation one a float variable, the time-steps show decimal limitations.
+Real time is a continuous variable, represented in the simulation with a `float` value, which has decimal limitations.
 The time that is cropped for each step accumulates, and prevents the simulation from a precise repetition of what has happened.

 ### Time-step limitations